UT-Austin-RPL/sirius-fleet/README.md

 We train the failure classifier based on the world model checkpoint `world_model.pth` from the previous timestep.

-Change the data path for your own task (e.g., `OpenDoorSingleHinge.hdf5`).
+Change your task's data path ($DATASET_PATH).
 Note that this dataset is assumed to contain the attribute `intv_labels` as classifier labels.

 ```
 python robomimic/scripts/train.py --config robomimic/exps/templates/failure_classifier.json --dataset $DATASET_PATH --pretrained_world_model world_model.pth